nodalida2021/nodalida2021.github.io/cfp.md

 be indicated at submission time.

-Papers accepted for presentation at the conference will be included in the NoDaLiDa 2019 proceedings, which is published as part of the NEALT Proceedings Series by Linköping University Electronic Press and in the ACL Anthology.
+Papers accepted for presentation at the conference will be included in the NoDaLiDa 2019 proceedings, which are published as part of the NEALT Proceedings Series by Linköping University Electronic Press and in the ACL Anthology.